 how to dispose of old carpet hero image

-How to dispose of your old carpet
+How to dispose of your old carpet & cost guide

-9 July 2021
+9 July 2024

-1. Donate your carpet for reuse
+1. Donate carpet for free

-2. Pay carpet fitter
+2. Pay carpet fitter to remove

 3. Carpet retailer disposal service